Lev-TS/fm-fsfe-v2/readme.md

 # Web Server: Nginx

 Nginx is a web server that can also be used as a reverse proxy, load balancer, mail proxy and HTTP cache.
-Very light wait and extremly fast.
-A server without web server dosn't really do much, it doesn't even respond to requests.
+Very light wait and extremely fast.
+A server without web server doesn't really do much, it doesn't even respond to requests.
 One of the tasks of Nginx is to route requests to where they belong (be that, app, database or even another server).

 - install nginx: `sudo apt install nginx`
 - start nginx: `sudo service nginx start`